toddbranch/ECE382/notes/L27/index.md

 **Interrupts**.
 Interrupts are closer to you raising your hand when you have a question.
 I'm freed to do other things until you interrupt me, at which time I can handle your question before picking up where I left off.

 Interrupts signal an event that requires an immediate response.
-Some examples:

-- Your network interface received a data packet that must be processed before the next arrives
-- A hardware timer has overflowed, indicating your device must awake from sleep and perform a task
+Example: A hardware timer has overflowed, indicating your device must awake from sleep and perform a task.

-When an interrupt is requested (typically by hardware, but can be triggered in software), the processor stops what it's doing, stores enough information so it can restore its current state.
+When an interrupt is requested, the processor stops what it's doing, stores enough information so it can restore its current state.
 It then executes some predefined piece of code called an **Interrupt Service Routine (ISR)** designed to respond to the event.
 Once it's finished, the CPU restores its previous state and continues what it was previously doing.
 ISRs are like subroutines called at unpredictable (to the CPU, at least) times.

 Interrupts serve two main purposes: